Introduction to probabilistic concurrent systems: Preliminaries

-\paragraph*{Cliques.} A \emph{clique} of $\M$ is a trace of the form $x=a_1\cdot\ldots\cdot a_k$, where all $a_i$s are letters such that $i\neq j\implies (a_i,a_j)\in I$.
 We denote by $\C$ the set of cliques, which is a finite set.
 Letters and the empty trace are cliques of length $1$ and $0$ respectively.
-There exists cliques of length at least $2$ if and only if $\M$ is not a free monoid, or equivalently, if the independence relation is not empty. \HPOV: heaps corresponding to cliques are the horizontal ones, with all pieces directly on the ground.
+There exist cliques of length at least $2$ if and only if $\M$ is not a free monoid, or equivalently, if the independence relation is not empty. \HPOV: heaps corresponding to cliques are the horizontal ones, with all pieces directly on the ground.